inexcii/readingnote-wewlc/readingnote-3.md

 }
 ```

-### The Two Sides of a Fake Object
+* The Two Sides of a Fake Object:
     1. One side for the production code.
     1. One side for the test code.

-### Fake Objects Support Real Tests
+* About writing tests:
     * When we write tests, we have to divide and conquer.
     * When we write tests for individual units, we end up with small, well-understood pieces.

 # 分かってないこと